Remy Martin (basketball): Kansas (2021–2022)

+Strong Group Athletics

+Martin joined non-league team Strong Group Athletics for the 2026 William Jones Cup in Taiwan.

 Professional career

 After going undrafted in the 2022 NBA draft, Martin was drafted 40th overall by the Cleveland Charge in the NBA G League.
 He was drafted with a second round pick from a previous trade.
 On October 24, 2022, Martin joined the training camp roster.
 However, he did not make the final roster.

 On November 11, 2022, Martin signed with Lavrio of the Greek Basket League.
 In 12 league games, he averaged 6 points, 1.2 rebounds and 1.4 assists, playing around 13 minutes per contest.

 In July 2023, Martin signed with Keflavík of the Icelandic Úrvalsdeild karla.
 On October 19, he scored a game-winning three pointer with two seconds left against Valur.
 On 23 March 2024, he won the Icelandic Basketball Cup with Keflavík, scoring a game high 23 points in the Cup final.
 During the playoffs, Martin suffered an achilles injury and missed the rest of the season.

+Following the recovery of his injuries, he re-signed with Keflavík for the second half of the 2025–2026 season.

+National team

+Martin considers the prospect of playing for the Philippine national team as bigger than playing in the NBA.
+While he holds Philippine citizenship, Martin is a restricted player under FIBA eligibility rules, having been unable to secure a Philippine passport by age 16.